| Home | Overview | Developed Country | Developing Country |

 Issues and Techniques from the Developing World

-Below is the itinerary for the 2009 session.
-2010 will be similar in content.
+Below is the itinerary for the 2010 session.

 Introduction & Course Overview

-In order to maximize opportunities at multiple national parks, management areas, and community sites, this portion of the course will not be organized into strict modules.
+To maximize opportunities at multiple national parks, management areas, and community sites, this portion of the course is not organized into strict modules.
 Instead the following themes will be introduced and then reinforced at many of the sites throughout the course.

 Theme 1 - Health and Conservation at the Wildlife-Livestock-Human Interface (HCI)

-Description: Natural resource conflicts and disease transmission are most likely to occur at the spatial and temporal interface between human populations (with their domestic animals) and wildlife.
-Anthropogenic changes to our ecosystems are expanding this interface with often deleterious consequences for both people and wildlife.
-Envirovet students will explore this issue by talking with and learning from case studies presented by researchers actively working to mitigate these problems; participating in field excursions to sites of wildlife-human conflict; talking with pastoralists living near a wildlife protected area; and participating in HALI project research activities (bovine tuberculosis testing of cattle, sampling of water for pathogens) to evaluate the prevalence of zoonotic disease at the interface between wildlife, livestock and human populations.
+Natural resource conflicts and disease transmission are most likely at the spatial and temporal interface between human populations (with their domestic animals) and wildlife.
+Anthropogenic changes to our ecosystems are expanding this interface with often deleterious consequences for people and wildlife.
+Envirovet students will explore critical issues by talking with and learning from case studies presented by researchers who are actively working to mitigate these problems; participating in field excursions to sites of wildlife-human conflict; talking with pastoralists living near a wildlife protected area; and participating in research activities to evaluate the prevalence of zoonotic diseases at the interface between wildlife, livestock and human populations.

 Theme 2 - Challenges with Diagnosis, Surveillance and Control of Zoonotic and Emerging Infectious Diseases in Developing Countries (ZED)

-Description: Zoonotic pathogens are the most significant cause of emerging infectious diseases in people.
+Zoonotic pathogens account for the greatest number and the most serious emerging infectious diseases in people.
 Wildlife and domestic animals are an important part of the public health picture, as they provide a “zoonotic pool” from which diseases may emerge.
-We will explore the challenges to diagnosing, controlling and implementing surveillance programs for zoonotic and emerging infectious diseases in Tanzania.
-Diseases that will be highlighted include highly pathogenic Avian Influenza, Rift Valley Fever, and bovinetuberculosis, with an emphasis on current research and innovative methods being developed in Tanzania for diagnosis and surveillance.
+Envirovet students will explore the challenges to diagnosing, controlling and implementing surveillance programs for zoonotic and emerging infectious diseases in Tanzania.
+Diseases to be highlighted include highly pathogenic avian influenza, Rift Valley fever, rabies, and bovine tuberculosis, emphasizing current research and innovativions being developed in Tanzania for diagnosis and surveillance.

 Theme 3 – Wildlife Health and Conservation Challenges in Protected Areas (CPA)

-Description: Approximately 25% of Tanzania’s land lies inside protected areas.
+Over 25% of Tanzania’s land lies inside protected areas.
 Despite this significant achievement, Tanzania’s biological diversity remains threatened.
-Envirovet participants will learn about the health and conservation challenges faced by professionals working in Tanzanian National Parks.
-They will participate in projects addressing some of these issues in Mikumi and Ruaha National Parks.
-By visiting two parks, participants will have the opportunity to compare and contrast the challenges facing these parks.
+Envirovet participants will learn about health and conservation challenges faced by professionals working in Tanzanian National Parks.
+They will participate in projects addressing some of these issues in Udzungwa and Ruaha National Parks.
+Participants will compare and contrast challenges facing two parks during site explorations.
 Additionally, participants will learn about new initiatives that have created community based wildlife management areas.
-The course will have field exercises inside the newly created Pawaga-Idodi Wildlife Management Area, and discuss the pros and cons of community-based conservation initiatives with Tanzanians actively working in the field.
-The benefits and problems associated with ecotourism and cultural tourism will also be discussed.
-Finally, challenges and recent success in the conservation of Zanzibar’s indigenous forests and mangroves will be highlighted in a visit to Jozani Chakwa Bay Conservation Area.
+The course will include field exercises within the newly created Pawaga-Idodi Wildlife Management Area, and discussions of benefits and problems associated with community-based conservation initiatives, ecotourism and cultural tourism with Tanzanians actively working in the field.
+Finally, challenges and recent successes in the conservation of Zanzibar’s indigenous forests and mangroves will be highlighted in a visit to Jozani Chakwa Bay Conservation Area.

 Theme 4 – Health and Conservation Policy at the National and Global Level (POL)

-Both national and international policies affect conservation in developing countries.
-Policy implications arising from case studies about the drying of the Great Ruaha River and community-based conservation will be discussed.
-Participants will also gain familiarity with Tanzanian law regarding the environment, wildlife, and veterinary medicine.
+National and international conventions and policies affect conservation in developing countries.
+Political, legal and policy implications arising from case studies about the drying of the Great Ruaha River and community-based conservation will be discussed.
+Participants will also gain familiarity with Tanzanian laws and policies regarding the environment, wildlife, and veterinary medicine.

 Theme 5 – Threats to Tropical Fresh Water and Marine Ecosystems (FWM)

-Tanzania’s incredible biodiversity depends on the health of its fresh water and marine ecosystems.
-Tanzania has more inland waters than any other country in Africa, 1424 km of Indian Ocean coastline, and the Zanzibar and Mafia Island archipelagos.
+Tanzania’s incredible biodiversity depends on the health of its freshwater and marine ecosystems.
+Tanzania has more inland waters than any other country in Africa.
+In addition, it has 1424 km of Indian Ocean coastline, plus the waters of the Zanzibar and Mafia Island archipelagos.
 The health and ecosystem services of Tanzania’s freshwater ecosystems are severely strained by the needs of Tanzania’s human population.
-We will highlight these issues by closely studying the 15 year conservation crisis of the Great Ruaha River.
+We will highlight these issues by closely studying the 15-year conservation crisis of the Great Ruaha River.
 The history and consequences of the drying of the Great Ruaha River will be presented in a detailed case study.
-Participants will visit various sites along the river and its tributaries to 1) see examples of irrigation and water diversions, 2) assess fish species diversity and 3) sample for pathogens in the water.
 Pollution problems and the latest research in freshwater and marine ecosystems will be highlighted through discussions and field exercises at Sokoine University of Agriculture and the Institute for Marine Sciences on Zanzibar.
-Coral health, and innovations in mariculture, and community based sustainable use programs will be discussed.
+Coral health, innovations in mariculture, and community-based sustainable use programs will be examined and discussed.

 *Please note that exact times, activities, and speakers are subject to change.